Noem, at CPAC, argues country needs to 'fix damage' Biden is doing

 DALLAS – Republican Gov. Kristi Noem of South Dakota kept up her vocal criticism of President Biden and his Democratic administration on Sunday, as she showcased her conservative credentials in front of a large gathering of activists and fellow leaders in Texas.

 "Joe Biden has made us fall flat on our face.
 It is unbelievable to me.
-And we need to pick ourselves up and fix the damage that he’s doing," Nome charged as she addressed the Conservative Political Action Conference (CPAC) in Dallas.
+And we need to pick ourselves up and fix the damage that he’s doing," Noem charged as she addressed the Conservative Political Action Conference (CPAC) in Dallas.

 TRUMP, NOEM, SCOTT SPEECHES, AND GOP PRESIDENTIAL NOMINATION STRAW POLL PUT CPAC DALLAS IN 2024 SPOTLIGHT